-6.20 In determining this application the Committee is required to have regard to its obligations under the Equality Act 2010.
+- 6.20 In determining this application the Committee is required to have regard to its obligations under the Equality Act 2010.
 The key equalities protected characteristics include age, disability, sex, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, or sexual orientation.
 The site will be accessible for disabled users and a condition requiring five percent of the parking spaces to be made available for those with disabilities is recommended.
-Otherwise, there is no indication or evidence (including from consultation on the application) that the protected groups have or will have different needs, experiences, issues and priorities in relation to the particular planning application.
+Otherwise, there is no indication or evidence (including from consultation on the application) that the protected groups have or will have different needs, experiences, issues and priorities in relation to the particular planning application. - 6.21 In terms of the key equalities protected characteristics it is considered there would be no significant adverse impacts as a result of the development.